 Ongoing British Association for Performing Arts Medicine (BAPAM) Performing Arts Peer Supervision Group (PAPS) - since September 2017

 Quarterly Clinical Supervision Group with Professor Ernesto Spinelli, 17 June 2017 to 28 April 2018, Therapy Harley Street

-Ongoing Fortnightly Clinical Supervision with Professor Ernesto Spinelli (since 2008)
+Ongoing Clinical Supervision with Professor Ernesto Spinelli - since January 2008

-Member of the Peer Review Readers Panel of the Journal of the Society for Existential Analysis (since 2010)
+Member of the Editorial Review Panel of the Journal of the Society for Existential Analysis - since 2010

 Transforming Emergency into Emergence Workshop, 11 July 2017, House of Lords

 Crossing Creativity: The Westminster Creativity Research Symposium, 25 May 2017, University of Westminster